-Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedure
+Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 We would like to inform you about a significant revision by Japan Customs, which clarifies the definition of an Importer.
 This change took effect on October 1, 2023.